 Can you see now why taking a little bit of time to plan before hand will make your set up in Trello more successful??

-If you are looking for even MORE free templates, head on over to Wave VA Studio where the lovely Abby has created 8 Trello Board Templates for you to download!
+Looking for some free templates to get you started?
+Head on over to Wave VA Studio where the lovely Abby has created 8 Trello Board Templates for you to download!
 She also shares her experiences and set up over on her blog.
 I came across these a few months ago and use her client template (with a few tweaks to suit my biz) for all my clients.
+MORE FREEBIES PLEASE!